Axial-SQL/AxialSqlTools/README.md

 After obtaining the compiled files (either by compiling from source or downloading from Releases), follow these steps to install the extension:

-- For SSMS 19, place the folder with the compiled files into the following directory:
+- For SSMS 19, place the folder with the compiled files into the following directory:<br/>
 `C:\Program Files (x86)\Microsoft SQL Server Management Studio 19\Common7\IDE\Extensions`

-- For SSMS 18, use this directory instead:
+- For SSMS 18, use this directory instead:<br/>
 `C:\Program Files (x86)\Microsoft SQL Server Management Studio 18\Common7\IDE\Extensions`

 If your Windows security policy has blocked the `AxialSqlTools.dll` file, you may need to unlock it by using the checkbox in the file properties.